SliskiPlumek/Auth-page-api/README.md

 # Authorization page - Rest API

 This is a api for authentication page including user signup, login and logout.
-It was build with express, graphql (using apollo server) and mongodb.
+It was build with express, graphql (using apollo server) and mongodb, it also includes jwt.

 ## How to run